cweedsoop/3d-print-farm-task-manager/README.md

 ### ⚠️ Note on Sample Data

-Please avoid manually editing the files in the `/data` directory.
+Please avoid manually editing the data files.
 These files follow a specific format expected by the application, and changing them directly may result in errors or corrupted states.

 ## 📌 Current Limitations